viewingparty/viewing_party/README.md

  ### Docker
 Several helper scripts have been created.

-Once your container is up and running you have access to the following.

-This command will setup and test your container.
+This command will setup your container.
 It will exit gracefully if docker is inproperly installed
 ```
 /bin/docker/setup
 ```

+Once your container is up and running you have access to the following.

 This command allows you to run various rails commands within your container
 ```